v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 After the profiles are created, they're [ready to be assigned](../configuration/device-profile-assign.md).
 Be sure to assign the profiles to your Azure AD security groups that include your DFCI devices.

-The next time the device syncs, or the device reboots, the DFCI profile settings are applied.
-After the policy applies, reboot the device.
+When the device runs the Windows Autopilot, DFCI may force a reboot during the Enrollment Status Page.
+This first reboot enrolls UEFI to Intune.
+Once setup completes, you can confirm the enrollment by rebooting the device and verifying UEFI is managed.
+Use the device manufacturer’s instructions to open the UEFI menu.

-When the device runs the Windows device setup, DFCI may force a reboot during the Enrollment Status Page.
-Once setup completes, you can confirm the DFCI settings are active by rebooting the device.
-Then, use the device manufacturer’s instructions to open the UEFI menu.
+The next time the device syncs with Intune, Windows will receive the DFCI settings.
+Next, a device reboot is required for UEFI to recieved the DFCI settings from Windows.

 ## Update existing DFCI settings